application-research/delta/docs/deal-metadata.md

 # skip_ipni_announce
 The `skip_ipni_announce` field is a boolean field that indicates whether to skip announcing the deal to interplanetary indexer.
 This is optional.
 # duration_in_days
-- The `duration_in_days` field is the duration of the deal in days.
+The `duration_in_days` field is the duration of the deal in days.
 This is optional.
 # start_epoch_in_days
-- The `start_epoch_at_days` field is the epoch to start the deal.
+The `start_epoch_at_days` field is the epoch to start the deal.
 This is optional.
 # deal_verify_state
 The `deal_verify_state` field is the state of the deal verification.
 This is to indicate if the deal is from verified FIL or not.
 This is optional. valid values are: `verified`, `unverified`.
 Default: `verified`.
 # label
 The `label` field is a label for the deal.
 It has a limit of less than 100 characters.
 This is optional.
+# auto_retry
+The `auto_retry` field is a boolean field that indicates whether to automatically retry the deal if it fails.
+This is optional.

+When set to true, the deal will be retried if the failure falls under the "acceptable" failures.
+Note that we only have a list of acceptable failures at the moment.

+The deal will be retried with a randomly selected miner based on the file and location of delta instance.

 # Here's the complete structure of the `metadata` request.
 ```